Azure/Cloud-Native/website/blog/2022-09-13/index.md

         public DateTime CreatedOn { get; set; }
     }
     ```
-5. Install Dapr Client NuGet package, we need this package to be able to subscribe to the Azure Service Bus Topic in a programmatic way, to do so from developer command prompt or PowerShell terminal type `dotnet add package Dapr.AspNetCore`
+5. Install Dapr Client NuGet package, we need this package to be able to subscribe to the Azure Service Bus Topic in a programmatic way, to do so, from developer command prompt or PowerShell terminal type `dotnet add package Dapr.AspNetCore`
 6. Create an API endpoint for the consumer/service to subscribe to the topic, this endpoint will start receiving the messages published to the topic `orderreceivedtopic`, to do so, add a new controller named `ExternalOrdersController.cs` under `Controllers` folder and use the code below:
     ```csharp
     [ApiController]